hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     /**
      * An ALT_BN128 elliptic curve public encryption key.<br/>
      * <p>
      * The elliptic curve type may change in the future.
-For example <br/>
+For example, <br/>
-     * If the Ethereum ecosystem creates precompiles for BLS12_381,
+     * if the Ethereum ecosystem creates precompiles for BLS12_381,
      * we may switch to that curve.
      * <p>
      * This value SHALL be specified according to EIP-196 and EIP-197 standards, <br/>